ayanrasulova/Thistle/README.md

 Thistle utilizes OpenCV and MediaPipe Hands to detect and track hand signals through a live webcam feed, using the hand landmark model bundle that measures the keypoint localization of 21 hand-knuckle coordinates, as listed above.
 Our custom motion-mapping algorithms classify specific hand gestures, including:

-- index finger (☝️) to navigate through the canvas
+- index finger with thumb pointing in (☝️) to navigate through the canvas
 - dual fingers (🤘) to switch between drawing and erasing mode
-- index finger with thumb out (👆) to interact with the canvas (drawing or erasing)
+- index finger with thumb pointing out (👆) to interact with the canvas (drawing or erasing)
-- finger pinch (☝️) to enter color selection mode
+- finger pinch (🫰) to enter color selection mode
-- long swipe (🖐️) to clear the canvas
+- long swipe with both hands (🖐️) to clear the canvas
+- thumbs up (👍) to save a screenshot of your drawing :)

 These gestures are then transmitted in real-time via webcam using Flask to stream live frames (with ```/video_feed```) to run on localhost.
 We also export all live information on both gestures and x & y coordinates to ```gesture_data.json```, which we parse through to map different gestures to actions on our JavaScript canvas application.
 We then render the canvas on our front-end website (build with React, CSS, HTML, Tailwind).